 BCG’s wholly owned subsidiary, BCG Expand, serves as the third-party aggregator of anonymized data reported by EDCI members.
 BCG Expand develops benchmarks using this anonymized data, which is made available only to EDCI members, enabling comparisons against peers across verticals, such as industries and investment strategies.
 For instance, growth equity funds can gauge their performance with respect to Scope 1, 2, and 3 emissions, workforce diversity, and more against peers.

-Pulsora supports EDCI benchmarking information directly in our platform, as shown below.
+Pulsora supports EDCI benchmarking information directly in our platform.

 What’s new for 2024